 Reserved vs On-demand Break-even Calculator

 Commitments can lower hourly rates but may include upfront payments.
-This calculator estimates the usage point where commitments break even versus on-demand.
+Compare baseline vs peak usage to see payback sensitivity.

 Inputs